satendrakumariiitbhopal/technical-papers/Tiny_habits.md

 I can use the four laws in reverse to reduce this habit:

 1. **Make the cue invisible:**
-   I can keep my phone away from my study table and turn off unnecessary notifications.

 2. **Make it unattractive:**
-   I can remind myself that checking the phone repeatedly breaks my concentration and makes studying take longer.

 3. **Make it difficult:**
-   I can keep the phone in another room or inside my bag while studying.

 4. **Make it unsatisfying:**
-   I can keep track of how many times I check my phone during a study session and try to reduce that number.